Knowledge Hub

 3. Damage

-The final element which a claimant needs to establish to prove passing off is to show that the misrepresentation caused damage or is likely to cause damage to the claimant’s identifiable goodwill or that such damage is reasonably foreseeable.
-Damage to reputation without damage to goodwill is not sufficient.
+The final element that a claimant needs to establish passing off is that the defendant’s misrepresentation caused, or is likely to cause, damage to the claimant’s goodwill.

 This damage must arise from reliance on the defendant’s misrepresentation and can arise: